briankompanee/medisearch-app/README.md

 - Create Forms for adding or updating Data in the Tables
 - Add more appealing styling to the front end
 - Add a Patient or Doctor Login with personalized dashboards
+- Fix Spacing to 2 spaces in code (my editor was set for 4 for a previous project and it got a little wild with spaces)